-This Shrimp Pasta with Cilantro Pesto Recipe will surprise you at how easy it is.
+This Shrimp Pasta with Cilantro Pesto Recipe will surprise you at how easy it is to make.
 Of course, it’s delicious too.

 One of our favorite sauces to make for pasta is pesto.
 We enjoy making a variety of pesto combinations.
 Packed with flavor and pretty nutritional ingredients, pesto is a great sidekick for pasta.
 And pesto can be made ahead of time, which is always a winner in my kitchen.
 This recipe for Shrimp Pasta with Cilantro Pesto Recipe is easy enough for a quick weeknight meal, but impressive enough for a special dinner with friends.
 The pesto is made with fresh cilantro, roasted peppers and pistachios.
 The flavors are incredible!
 Of course, you can always substitute a basic basil pesto in this recipe too.

 Let’s get to this easy Shrimp Pasta with Cilantro Pesto Recipe.
 Prepare the pasta as directed on package, and don’t forget to salt the water.
 No oil.
 Just salt.
 Remember to reserve some of the pasta water—about a 1/2 cup.

 Saute the shrimp (or chicken) in a little olive oil, salt and pepper.
 It only takes about 2-3 minutes for shrimp to cook.
 Once done, remove and set aside.
 Add the cilantro pesto (pesto recipe found here) and a tablespoon or so of the pasta water.

 Whisk the pesto and pasta water together over low-medium heat until blended smooth.
 If needed add a bit more water until desired consistency is reached.
 Remove from heat.

 Next, add the pasta and shrimp back to the pan, and gently toss the pasta with the pesto sauce and shrimp.